Cruz-Lopez-Carlos-Antonio/Ramp_analytical_solution/docs/codes.md

 ## Overview of the Python Scripts

-The repository contains the Python 3 scripts developed in the article, which implement the analytical solution for $n(t)$ and the associated delayed neutron precursor concentration $C(t)$, both developed with the Modified Integration Method proposed in the submited paper.
-Aditionally, a RK4 reference solution is included, as well as the computational implementation of the Zhang et al. (2008) and the Palma et al. (2010) solutions.
+The repository contains the Python 3 scripts developed for the article, which implement the analytical solution for $n(t)$ and the associated delayed neutron precursor concentration $C(t)$, both developed using the Modified Integration Method proposed in the submited paper.
+Aditionally, a Runge-Kutta of four order, RK4, used as reference solution is included, as well as the computational implementation of the Zhang et al. (2008) and the Palma et al. (2010) solutions.
 Table A contains the notation used.

 **Table A:** Integral definitions and notation in the implementation.